 If you are transferring a prescription to a CVS Pharmacy or Target (CVS), you can request a transfer directly from the GoodRx website.
 Learn how by clicking here.

 Although prices update frequently, it’s extremely rare that we see coupon prices change drastically.
-Prices can also decrease, and we recommend that you continue to check back to see if we are able to locate a lower price in the future.
+But prices can also decrease, so we recommend that you continue to check back to see if we are able to locate a lower price in the future.